Telecominfraproject/wlan-cloud-loadsim/README.md

 ### Accessing the API with Docker
 The API is available at the same address as the UI and the same port.

+### Important note on running Docker
+The system needs to downlaod and parse the OUI DB stored ate Linux.net.
+This usually takes about 1 minute.
+So please wait 1 minutes after starting the simulation for this to happen.
+Once this has happened, you can run your simulation.
+We are working on a small improvement that will render this unneccessary.

 ## API
 This project uses OpenAPI specification 3.0.03, and you can use Swagger (https://editor.swagger.io/) in order to look at the API located in the `api` directory.
 This API also follows the best practices for REST APi discussed in